SudhanPlayz/Discord-MusicBot/README.md

 ## 📝 Tutorial
 If you would like to host the bot on a local pc, follow these steps -
-  1) Clone the repo from the `code` button above and copy the link under the HTTP section.\n Open a Terminal Window whereever you want the bot to be placed in and then type ```git clone https://github.com/joeyk710/Discord-MusicBot.git```
+  1) Clone the repo from the `code` button above and copy the link under the HTTP section.

+      Open a Terminal Window whereever you want the bot to be placed in and then type ```git clone https://github.com/joeyk710/Discord-MusicBot.git```

   2) Insert your bot token into the `.env` file.

      If you have issues getting a bot token, follow this guide - https://github.com/jagrosh/MusicBot/wiki/Getting-a-Bot-Token

   3) Open an integrated terminal (if using Visual Studio) and type ```npm i```

-  4) After the `node-modules` have been all downloaded and you have placed your bot token in the `.env` file, type `node index.js` and if the bot says `[API] Logged in as (bot name)` without errors, the bot is fully functional!
+  4) After the `node-modules` have been all downloaded and you have placed your bot token in the `.env` file, type `node index.js`.

+      If the bot says `[API] Logged in as (bot name)` without errors, the bot is fully functional!
 If there is an error that says it cannot find module `module name`, type `npm i (module name from error)` and then type `node index.js` to see if the error is fixed!

 ## 📄 Commands